jkbockstael/beakersort/README.md

 Implementation of quite possibly the most inefficient sorting algorithm ever

+Beakersort is simple: swap two items at random until the list is sorted.
+Here it is, implemented in Python, PHP, and JavaScript.

 Each one is written as a command-line utility that will sort its integer arguments in ascending order.

 ```